 Tiger Preservation Initiatives

 The Tiger Preservation Initiatives (TPI) logo features Dr. Michael Bleyman and one of his favorite tigers - Romeo.
 That photo was taken by Bob Donnan at the Carnivore Preservation Trust.
 Since Dr. Bleyman devoted his life to saving the tiger, I thought it fitting to honor him.
 A part of that effort will be to commission a bronze bas-relief sculpture depicting Michael and Romeo.
 Miniatures will be made available as part of our fund raising options.

 One: Honor Dr. Michael Bleyman and his work through the Dr. Michael Bleyman Save The Tiger Fellowship.

-University of North Carolina college seniors who intend to further their education in the field of conservation genetics or zoology will be invited to apply.
+College seniors who intend to further their education in the field of conservation genetics or zoology will be invited to apply.
 Particular interest will be paid to students who can demonstrate how their pursuit will help save the tiger.
 A select committee will decide the recipient.
 The fellowship will be $10,000.
 We will announce the fellowship application via this website, social media, e-mail, and press releases.

 Two: Sponsorship of selected tiger rescues.
-Depending on available funds we would work with existing preserves in their effort to save tigers kept in deplorable conditions, as we did with Tigra.
+Depending on available funds we would work with existing preserves in their effort to save tigers that are or were being kept in deplorable conditions, as we did with Tigra.

 If you love tigers, share you thoughts on Twitter - @zoetigers.